-September 20th and 30th.-We continued to ride over plains of the same character.
-At San Nicolas I first saw the noble river of the Parana.
-At the foot of the cliff on which the town stands, some large vessels were at anchor.
-Before arriving at Rozario, we crossed the Saladillo, a stream of fine clear running water, but too saline to drink.
-Rozario is a large town built on a dead level plain, which forms a cliff about sixty feet high over the Parana.
-The river here is very broad, with many islands, which are low and wooded, as is also the opposite shore.
-The view would resemble that of a great lake, if it were not for the linearshaped islets, which alone give the idea of running water.
-The cliffs are the most picturesque part; sometimes they are absolutely perpendicular, and of a red colour; at other times in large broken masses, covered with cacti and mimosa-trees.
-The real grandeur, however, of an immense river like this, is derived from reflecting how important a means of communication and commerce it forms between one nation and another; to what a distance it travels; and from how vast a territory it drains the great body of fresh water which flows past your feet.
+2016 and 2004.-We continued to ride over plains of this same character, At San Nicolas I fart as are the noble river of the Parma.
+At the foot of the elift on which the town stands, one large vessels were at anchor.
+Hefter arriving at Rozario, we crossed the Shaldllo, a stream of fine clear ramning water, but to salite to offini, Rozario is a large town build on a dead level plain, which forms a cliff about sixf fact high over the Parma.
+The river here is very bread, viti many latands, which are low and wooded, as is also the oppoint shore.
+The view would resemble that of a great takes, if it were not for the linearshaped inlets, which along give the idea of running water.
+The shaped inlets, which along give the idea of running water.
+The fifts are the most picturescape part; sometimes they are aboulately perpendicular, and of a red colour; at other times in large - - Journal et Mattix See, eq. v, p.
+36.